BenShutt/WesthillSolutionsTask/WSL-README.md

 Regarding NFC, I am hesitant to say "confident".
 We should be mindful that a criminal:
-- Is able to scan passports in close proximity so is no guarantee
+- Is able to scan passports in close proximity
 - May have stolen or found a passport

 To be honest though, I would want more time to think about the answer to this question and I am limited to 4 hours.